Allan-J0hn/apk-obfuscan/README.md

 python src/static_analyzer.py
 When prompted, enter the folder path containing the APK files.

-Understanding the Output
+## Understanding the output
-The script generates a CSV report (apk_analysis_results.csv) with the following details:
-- Extracted Strings: All readable strings from the APK.
+The tool produces JSON output files for each processed APK:

+Artifacts JSON (<apk_name>_artifacts.json):
+ Contains:
+  Extracted metadata (package name, version)
+  Dex and resource strings
+  Preliminary secrets detected using regex patterns

+Stage 2 Analysis JSON (<apk_name>_stage2.json):
+ Contains:
+  Categorized Strings: Strings are grouped (e.g., short, alphanumeric, general).
+  Decoded Base64 Strings: Successfully decoded Base64 strings.
+  Potentially Obfuscated Strings: High-entropy strings flagged as suspicious, split into chunks (e.g., "Potentially Obfuscated 1", "Potentially Obfuscated 2", etc.) if the list is large.
-- Detected Secrets: API keys, JWT tokens, passwords, etc.
+  Detected Credentials and Secrets: API keys, JWT tokens, passwords, and similar items, also chunked when needed.
-- Obfuscation Indicators: Detects ProGuard/R8 obfuscation.

-This output helps determine whether further dynamic analysis (Frida) is necessary.
+This breakdown allows you to review the output without being overwhelmed by excessively large files.
+It also helps to decide if further dynamic analysis (e.g., using Frida) is required.

 ## Troubleshooting